SushilKumar-17/Comprehensive-Women-Safety-Ecosystem/HerGaurdian App/README.md

-# HerGuardian 👮‍♀️📱
+# APP: HerGuardian

-HerGuardian is a mobile safety application designed to enhance women’s security by providing real-time SOS alerts, AI-integrated surveillance, and seamless connectivity with guardians.
+**HerGuardian** is a mobile safety application as a part of this women safety ecosystem designed to enhance women’s security by providing real-time SOS alerts, AI-integrated surveillance, and seamless connectivity with guardians.
 This project was built as part of a hackathon initiative and integrates smart technology with user-focused design to ensure emergency responsiveness.

 ## Features